zongzilin/Low-dimensional-modelling/README.md

 ## Problem
  - In modal decomposition, one must mannually set the number of wavenumber in span and streamwise direction.
  - In moal decomposition, the code is not aware how many dns file (i.e xx.nc) are there to load.
 That need to be mannually set.
- - The code does not know about basis normalisation.
+ - The code only normalise basis based on energy
  - Why sometimes the code runs soooooo slow?

 ## File prefixes